 If the investigating officer considers the appeal is unsubstantiated or outside the permitted grounds, we will notify you of this and the appeals procedure is at an end.

-The HoS or AD will consider whether the facts are proved and also consider to what degree you were adversely affected by the procedural irregularity if one occurred.
+The HoS will consider whether the facts are proved and also consider to what degree you were adversely affected by the procedural irregularity if one occurred.
 They may discuss the case with panel members and relevant staff, or direct an investigating officer to undertake further investigations.

 What happens if there is proof of irregularity?